orbeon/orbeon-forms-doc/xforms/submission-json.md

 <!-- toc -->

-## Availability

 [SINCE Orbeon Forms 2016.1]

 ## Receiving JSON

 ### Introduction

-When a submission returns an `application/json` mediatype, the submission parses the received JSON and converts it to an XML representation friendly to XPath expressions.
+When an `xf:submission` or by an `xf:instance` with a `src` or `resource` attribute receives content with the `application/json` mediatype, Orbeon Forms parses the received JSON and converts it to an XML representation friendly to XPath expressions.

-*NOTE: This is also supported with `xf:instance` when using the `src` or `resource` attributes, when the content is received with an `application/json` mediatype.*

-[SINCE Orbeon Forms 2017.1]

-In addition to the `application/json` mediatype, mediatypes of the form `a/b+json` are recognized.
+[SINCE Orbeon Forms 2017.1] In addition to the `application/json` mediatype, mediatypes of the form `a/b+json` are recognized.

 ### Conversion examples